Europe's powerful Ariane 6 rocket launches for 3rd time ever, sending weather satellite to orbit (video)

-Europe's Ariane 6 heavy-lift rocket will launch for the third time ever tonight (Aug.
-12), and you can watch the action live.
+Europe's Ariane 6 heavy-lift rocket launched for the third time ever tonight (Aug.
+12), sending an advanced weather and climate satellite to orbit.

-Ariane 6, the successor to the recently retired Ariane 5, debuted with a test flight in July 2024.
-It flew again this past March, successfully sending a French spy satellite to Earth orbit on the rocket's first-ever commercial mission.
+Ariane 6, the successor to the recently retired Ariane 5, is operated by the French company Arianespace on behalf of the European Space Agency.
+The rocket debuted with a test flight in July 2024 and flew again this past March, successfully sending a French spy satellite to Earth orbit on the rocket's first-ever commercial mission.

-If all goes to plan, flight number three will occur tonight.
-The payload this time is Metop-SGA1, an 8,900-pound (4,040-kilogram) weather satellite that will be operated by the international group EUMETSAT (European Organisation for the Exploitation of Meteorological Satellites).
+Flight number three occured tonight.
+The payload this time was Metop-SGA1, an 8,900-pound (4,040-kilogram) weather satellite that will be operated by the international group EUMETSAT (European Organisation for the Exploitation of Meteorological Satellites).

 "The satellite will take global observation of weather and climate from a polar orbit to a new level, providing high-resolution observations of temperature, precipitation, clouds, winds, sea ice, aerosols, pollution, soil moisture, volcanic dust and a multitude of other parameters," Arianespace representatives wrote in a mission description.